The LabKey data processing pipeline

 , so you should make sure that the directories beneath the override directory will contain only files that users of your LabKey system should have permissions to see.
 On the LabKey side, subfolders inherit pipeline override settings, so once you set the override, LabKey can upload data files from the override directory tree into the folder and any subfolders.

 These steps will help you set up the pipeline, including an override directory, for usage on a single computer.
 For information on setup for a distributed environment, see the next section

-- Go to Admin > Go to Module > Pipeline.
+- Select (Admin) > Go to Module > Pipeline.

-- Now click Setup.
-(Note: you must be a Site Administrator to see the Setup button.)
+- Click Setup.
+(Note: you must be a Site Administrator to see the Setup option.)

 - You will now see the "Data Processing Pipeline Setup" page.